FAA clears Boeing 737 Max to fly again after deadly 2018, 2019 crashes

 |BOEING COMPANY

 "The path that led us to this point was long and grueling, but we said from the start that we would take the time necessary to get this right," FAA Administrator Steve Dickson said Wednesday.
-We were never driven by a timeline but rather followed a methodical and deliberate safety process...that only took 20 months to complete."
+We were never driven by a timeline but rather followed a methodical and deliberate safety process ... that only took 20 months to complete."

 AMERICAN AIRLINES AIMING FOR 'TRANSPARENCY' WHEN REINTRODUCING BOEING 737 MAX AIRCRAFT TO SCHEDULE